nyx-project/vyhub-documentation/docs/guide/shop/payment_gateway.md

 7. Click `Reveal` on the `Signing Secret` and copy it to your clipboard.
 8. Back at the VyHub settings of your Stripe gateway, insert the copied secret into the `Webhook Secret` field and click `Edit`.
 9. (Optional) In the `Stripe` settings of the created webhook endpoint, click `Send test event` to test if everything works fine.
+10. (Optional) In the settings of the payment gateway, enable `Accept pending payments` to enable fast payment processing for the Stripe payment gateways that take several hours/days until a payment is finished.

 ## Paysafecard

 `Supports recurring payments: no`

+> This are the instructions to become an official paysafecard partner.
+You can also create a payment gateway with manual code confirmation with a `Coupon` gateway (see below).

 1. [Become a paysafecard partner](https://www.paysafecard.com/become-a-partner/).
 2. In your VyHub instance, create a Paysafecard payment gateway, insert your `Secret Key` and select your desired `Environment`.
 3. Click `Create`.
+4. As no IP addresses can be whitelisted, ask paysafecard to give you a cryptographic certificate for authentification.
+The private key and certificate can be set in the payment gateway settings.

 ## Credits